bedita/beapi.js/README.md

 ### Build

-Navigate to the project path and run:
+- Navigate to the project path and run:

 		npm run build

-### Release

-Navigate to the project path and run:

-		npm run release X.X.X

 ### Running tests

-Configure your test environment, using `tests/conf.js.sample` as footprint for you configuration:
+- Configure your test environment, using `tests/conf.js.sample` as footprint for you configuration:

 		mv tests/conf.js.sample tests/conf.js

-Then run:
+- and run:

 		npm run tests

+### Release

+- Navigate to the project path and run:

+		npm run release X.X.X